Find the Best Home Improvement and Repair Contractors

 - Licensing: Licensing is among the most important things to consider when choosing a contractor.
 To avoid any financial risk, make sure a contractor is properly licensed in the state where they’re working.
 Specialty contractors should be licensed for their area of expertise, and general contractors should be “B” licensed, meaning they can either perform all types of work needed for one job or hire subcontractors to do specialty work.

-- Credibility tips: As a homeowner or business owner, you should always ask for a copy of each contractor’s license to verify they are compliant within the state they are working.
+- Verification: As a homeowner, you should always ask for a copy of each contractor’s license to verify they are compliant within the state they are working.
 Ask for references and find out if the contractor is insured in case an accident happens on the job site.

 How reputable is your contractor?